-Amounts owed by group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest at rates based on LIBOR plus a margin.
+Amounts owed by group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest at rates based on a benchmark.
+The loan has been reclassified as Investments - loans to group undertakings in the current year.